mtulio/provider-certification-tool/docs/troubleshooting-guide.md

 If you are not sure why you have failed tests or if some of the tests fail intermittently, proceed with the troubleshooting steps below.

-> Note: When runing the `preview` release of the certification tool, it's expected to have failed tests reported on the archive, we are working to improve the accuracy.
-If you are sure the failed tests reported on the archive is not related to your environment, feel free to contact your Red Hat partner to share the feedback.
+> Note: When running the `preview` release of the certification tool, it's expected to have failed tests reported on the archive, we are working to improve the accuracy.
+If you are sure the failed tests reported on the archive are not related to your environment, feel free to contact your Red Hat partner to share the feedback.

 ## Troubleshooting <a name="review-troubleshooting"></a>

 #### Review Results Archive <a name="review-archive"></a>

-The results archive file can be used to identify certification test failures so you can address them in your cluster installation process you are attempting to certify.
+The results archive file can be used to identify certification test failures so you can address them in the cluster installation process you are attempting to certify.

 The result archive file follows the format of the backend used to run the certification environment: Sonobuoy.